 Helaba's capital ratios have sufficient buffers above regulatory requirements to absorb cyclical performance swings.
-The CET1 ratio declined to 13.7% by end-September 2024 (end-2023: 14.7%) due to internal modelling changes and the replacement by the State of Hesse of its EUR1.9 billion silent participation in Helaba with EUR1.5 billion in common shares, following the European Banking Authority's decision to cease the recognition of silent participation as CET1 capital.
-Helaba also issued EUR0.5 billion of additional Tier 1 capital to the State of Hesse and strengthened its Tier 1 capital ratio to 15.11%, 370bp above its regulatory Tier 1 requirement, which is Helaba's most binding capital requirement.
+The CET1 ratio declined to 14.2% by end-2024 (end-2023: 14.7%) due to internal modelling changes and the replacement by the State of Hesse of its EUR1.9 billion silent participation in Helaba with EUR1.5 billion in common shares, following the European Banking Authority's decision to cease the recognition of silent participation as CET1 capital.
+Helaba also issued EUR0.5 billion of additional Tier 1 capital to the State of Hesse and strengthened its Tier 1 capital ratio to 15.5%, 4.3 p.p. above its regulatory Tier 1 requirement, which is Helaba's most binding capital requirement.

-In 4Q24 and 2025, capital ratios should continue to benefit from resilient profitability, modest loan growth and RWA optimisation measures, including significant risk transfers and syndications, offsetting negative rating migrations.
-The bank's transitory regulatory capital ratios will also substantially benefit from the implementation of final Basel III rules in 2025 and 2026.
-These benefits will be reversed by the phase in of the output floor towards the end of the decade.
-In the medium term, the bank's capitalisation also offers some room for potential loan growth, bolt-on acquisitions and higher dividend payments.
-At 26%, the CET1 capital burden from unreserved impaired loans is higher than at its peers.
+The implementation of Basel III end-game should support the bank's regulatory capital ratios until the end of the decade, when the benefits will be reversed by the phase-in of the output floor.
+We expect capital ratios to benefit in the next two years from resilient profitability and RWA optimisation measures, including synthetic risk transfers and syndications, which we expect to mostly offset loan growth, negative ratings migration in the corporate portfolio and higher likely losses and calendar provisioning in the CRE book.
+The bank's capitalisation also offers some room for potential bolt-on acquisitions and higher dividend payments.
+At 28%, the CET1 capital burden from unreserved impaired loans is higher than at peers.
 However, this is mitigated by the high proportion of real estate collateral.

-Helaba's Basel leverage ratio (4.9%) and RWA density (31%) at end-September 2024 were broadly in line with those of other Landesbanken and with the median for large European banks.
+Helaba's Basel leverage ratio (5.2%) and RWA density (31%) at end-2024 were broadly in line with those of other Landesbanken and with the median for large European banks.